Malyshevv/blueprint-react-webpack-jest-app/README.md

-# React web application with webpack blueprint
+# blueprint-react-webpack-jest-app web
-This repo contains a blueprint for building React web applications with webpack.
+This repo contains a blueprint for building React web applications with webpack, jest, hmr, babel....
 Using this repo you can quickly get started and extend it with additional building blocks.

 # Getting started
 - clone this repo